aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/watermarking-protection/_index.md

 ---
-title: "How to Add Watermark in Java Images – Aspose.Imaging Tutorials"
+title: "Add Watermark to Java Images Using Aspose.Imaging API"
 description: "Learn how to add watermark, protect images, rotate TIFF files and create signatures with Aspose.Imaging for Java.
 Step‑by‑step Java image watermark guides."
 weight: 15
 url: "/java/watermarking-protection/"